Skip To Main Content

 Instructions

-• Books chosen for the Summer Reading Assignment must be listed on the required reading list accessible by clicking the following link: Reading List.
+• Books chosen for the Summer Reading Assignment must be listed on the required Summer Reading Book Options List.
 Both Honors and CP students will select one book from this list.
 The dual-credit ENG 101 students are the only ones who have an assigned text; they will not need to select any other book.
 If a parent and/or student has any objections to the books on this list, please contact a member of the English Department, so a suitable replacement can be discussed and approved.

 • Written responses must be typed in MLA format.
 This also includes correctly citing any textual evidence you use from your book.
-You can access our MLA template by clicking here for guidance on how to set this up.
-Click here for another website that is also helpful.
+You can access this website for guidance on how to set this up.

-• Students need to submit their written responses to the Summer Reading Submission form no later than 8:30 a.m. on Thursday, July 31st.
-Please click here to access the Summer Reading Submission Form.
+• Students need to submit their projects by placing them in the basket outside their assigned English teacher’s door (any written or digital projects or parts must be submitted to the Summer Reading Submission Form) no later than 12:30 p.m. on Thursday, July 30th.
 A letter grade will be deducted from the assignment for each day it is late.
 To make the submission process as seamless as possible, please do the following:

 • If you create this in Google Docs and share it via your Google Drive: